greenfield932/CarND-Semantic-Segmentation/README.md

 ### Overview

-This project contain an implementation of a Fully Convolutional Network for semantic segmentation of a road in images Kitti data set was used for network training
+This project contains an implementation of a Fully Convolutional Network for semantic segmentation of a road.
+Kitti data set was used for network training.

 ### Model architecture